icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 Agile in it's many forms it a method of managing the project.
 You can be a good developer producing good work without doing Agile.

 # Round up

+So this is where it gets kinda complex and it's mainly just my opinion.
+However I believe your ability to implement the above techiques, practice, patterns determine how good you actually are.

+## Junior

+It's my personal opinion that if you don't implement the basics consistently then you are by definition not a good developer.
+There is one exception to this and that would be junior developers.
+Since these are things that you have to learn and get used to doing.
+But if you've been developing for any serious amount of time and you're still not doing these things properly then no matter how advance the other techiques you use I still wouldn't class you as a good developer.

+## Middleweight

+So if you look at the Intermediate skills and if you do say 3 out of the 6 there consitently and well.
+Then I would rank you as a  middleweight developer.

+If you're a junior developer and are doing these things then I would class you as a good developer.

+If you're a senior developer or above and this is where you're at I would consider you a poor developer.

+## Senior

+So if you do 5 out of the 6 of the intermediate skils well and consitently then I would consider you as a senior developer.

+If you're a junior developer and you were doing these I would consider you an amazing developer.

+If you're a middleweight developer and you are doing these I would consider you a good developer.

+If you're senior developer and you did these I would consider you proficient.

+If you're a team lead or above and you weren't doing these I would consider you poor.

+## Team lead

+While I understand team leading is a lot to do with soft skills I still think their should be a high level of techincal knowledge in the basic techincal team lead position.
+A techincal team lead in my opnion should be able to do 6 out of the 7 imtermediate skills while doing 1-2 of the advance skills.

+If you're a senior and below and you reach this then I would consider you a good developer.

+## Higher

+If you're good at all of the intermediate skills then I would consider you a good developer.

+If you're also good at multiple advance skills then I would consider you a great developer.